Home » Joyful Living » Social/Spiritual » 5 Successful Relationship Strategies When Living With Chronic Disease

 dawn-doug-successful-relationship-strategies-dancing

-These 5 successful relationship strategies have been key to helping Doug and I navigate the constant adjustments of living with chronic disease.
-When my guy was diagnosed with Parkinson’s disease, we had been together for about 6 years.
+These relationship strategies have been key to helping Doug and me navigate the constant adjustments of living with chronic disease.

-At the time Doug’s symptoms were mild, a slight tremor on one side of his body.
-So it didn’t affect much in our day to day living, and therefore it was easy to ignore.
+At the time, Doug’s symptoms were mild, a slight tremor on one side of his body.
+So it didn’t affect much in our day-to-day living, and therefore it was easy to ignore.

 Living With Chronic Disease

-But now as the years have gone by, and Doug’s PD is progressing, we find ourselves continually having to adjust, in all aspects of our life and relationship.
 This part of living with a chronic disease is not easy.
-Not just for the one experiencing the disease but also for their care partner and the loved ones around them.
+Not just for the one experiencing the disease but also for their caregivers and the loved ones around them.

-Intellectually I know nothing is constant but change itself.
+Intellectually, I know nothing is constant but change itself.
 I often told my children when they were growing up that being flexible and willing to adapt would help them very much in life.
-Little did I realize just how much I too would have to use this tool.

-When it comes to adapting, research shows a positive relation between adaptability and life satisfaction.
-The better we are able to be flexible and adapt, the more we can adjust our psychological resources for new and ever changing conditions.
+The better we are able to be flexible and adapt, the more we can adjust our psychological resources for new and ever-changing conditions.

-Being a care partner for your spouse is different from other kinds of caregiving, and there can be a lot of mixed emotions that come with it.
-Finding successful relationship strategies to help you as a couple manage the ever changing climate helps tremendously,
+Being a caregiver for your spouse is different from other kinds of caregiving, and there can be a lot of mixed emotions that come with it.

-I know women whose husbands provide for them, and they have little knowledge of their bills and investments.
 I also know men whose wives do the majority of the cooking and cleaning and, should their wife gets sick, it would be a steep learning curve to take on these domestic responsibilities.

-Of course there are many more roles than these in a relationship, and I am not judging by any means.
-Each relationship has its own structure.
 I am merely pointing out how roles in a relationship can become ingrained and, as time moves on, it can become increasingly more difficult to move out of our comfort zone.

-Flexibility – Successful Relationship Strategies
+Flexibility and Other Successful Relationship Strategies

 Living with Parkinson’s disease means Doug and I have to learn to be continually fluid and flexible.
 Not an easy feat.
-Just when we think we are getting the hang of a new schedule or new roles for ourselves, we inevitably have to adjust again…and again.

-And this sometimes can be extremely hard to do.
-Yes, I get frustrated, and angry, and sad but so does my guy.
-It’s a constant adjustment.
-But because we have to have this flexibility, I also feel like I am so much better equipped to adapt and adjust in other areas of my life.
-Like with friends, my children, and my job.
+But because we have to have this flexibility, I also feel like I am much better equipped to adapt and adjust in other areas of my life, like with friends, my children, and my job.

 dawn-doug-successful-relationship-strategies